electronf99/eric-LCD-BT-thingy/README.md

 # Details

 I used the wierd jumbo LCD, one of the many LCD I2C piggybacks laying around and a mini waveshare esp32 I had in my box of development boards.
-* Had to cut pins 15 and 16 off the piggyback and were those pins beck to the other end of the LCD pins.
+* Had to cut pins 15 and 16 off the piggyback and wire those pins beck to the other end of the LCD pins.
 * Wired the esp to the piggyback and glued the ESP to the back of the LCD.

 The code is mostly a combination of code used in other projects and stuff written by copilot.